Sugandhi13/prepare-result/README.md

 ### Communication
 The overall design was kept extremely simple on purpose.
 A user has following options while using this site.
-1. **Add New Data:** To add student data like Name and marks in different subject.
+1. **Add New Data:** To add student data like Name and marks in different subjects.
-2. **Calculate Result:** To calculate the results (Total markes, percentage scored and assign grade as per rules defined) of all students.
+2. **Calculate Result:** To calculate the results (Total markes, percentage scored and assign grade as per rules defined) for all students.
 3. **View Student Data:** To view the the student data of all students added by the user.
 4. **View Result:** To view the result of all students added by the user.
 5. **Delete Data Stored:** To delete student data or student result data.